wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 4. In the created SaaS Application, under Sign-in Method add Organization SSO Login for authentication.
 Other than that add the following adaptive script for conditional authentication under organization idp.

     !!! note
-        Remove Username & Password Authentication step from the Sign-in Method steps in the application.
-By doing so you will be directly go to the selected organization IdP for authentication.
+        Remove the **username & password** authentication step from the sign-in flow of the application.
+By doing so, you will be directly to the selected organization IdP for authentication.

     <img src="../../../assets/img/guides/organization-login/try-it-out/saas_app_sign_in_with_sample_app.png" alt="Saas App Sign-in with Sample App" width="700" style="border:1px solid grey">